 Besides the fact that ATMP offers a major hope for various diseases for which there are limited or no therapeutic options, there are challenges related to: developmental timelines, patients’ access, regulatory considerations, pricing and reimbursement issues.

 Digital Health and AI

-Digital Medicine (telemedicine, apps, wearable devices, communication tools, eHealth records) and Artificial Intelligence (AI) – will these cutting edge approaches lead to illness prevention and patients care improvement by using data and if yes, which is the way to go further?
+Digital Medicine (telemedicine, apps, wearable devices, communication tools, eHealth records) and Artificial Intelligence (AI) – will these cutting-edge approaches lead to prevention of sickness and improved patient care through data usage and, if yes, what is the way forward?

-Implementation of new technologies, analysеs and usage of complex medical data and information and application of deep-learning algorithms may aid caring patients, optimizing diagnostic and therapeutic methods, interpreting data and results, developing drugs and devices.
-AI and digitalization are already transforming biotechnology and healthcare sector and are next level of the biomedical world, but are we prepared for this step?
+Implementation of new technologies, analyses and usage of complex medical data and information as well as the application of deep-learning algorithms can assist in caring for patients; optimizing diagnostic and therapeutic methods, interpreting data and results, developing drugs and devices.
+AI and digitalization are already transforming biotechnology and the healthcare sector and are next level of the biomedical world but are we prepared for this step?

 RWE and HTA

 „Health technology assessment is a multidisciplinary process that summarises information about the medical, social, economic and ethical issues related to the use of a health technology in a systematic, transparent, unbiased, robust manner.
 Its aim is to inform the formulation of safe, effective, health policies that are patient focused and seek to achieve best value.“ (EUnetHTA definition).